eliovr/visualgng/README.md

 # VisualGNG
 An updated implementation of the Visual Growing Neural Gas for exploratory data analysis, as describe in  [Ventocilla et al., 2019](https://www.scitepress.org/PublicationsDetail.aspx?ID=la6GQgbV48M=&t=1).

-## Author
-- Elio Ventocilla
+The original version discussed in that paper is found [here](https://github.com/eliovr/visualgng/releases/tag/v1.1).

 ## Requirements